swaptacular/swpt_accounts/protocol.rst

-   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message has been sent to dismiss or commit the transfer.
-CR records for *dismissed transfers* MAY be deleted whenever considered appropriate.
+   Indicates that a `PrepareTransfer`_ request has been sent, a `PreparedTransfer`_ response has been received, and a `FinalizeTransfer`_ message has been sent to dismiss or commit the transfer. `CR record`_\s for *dismissed transfers* MAY be deleted whenever considered appropriate.
 CR records for *committed tranfers*, however, SHOULD NOT be deleted right away.
 Instead, they SHOULD stay in the database until a `FinalizedTransfer`_ message is received for them. [#cr-retention]_ [#staled-records]_ [#dismissed-records]_

-.. [#cr-retention] The retention of committed CR records is necessary to prevent problems caused by message re-delivery.
+.. [#cr-retention] The retention of committed `CR record`_\s is necessary to prevent problems caused by message re-delivery.
 Consider the following scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
 Had the CR record been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

-.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted, nevertheless.
+.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `CR record`_ for the committed transfer MAY be deleted, nevertheless.

 .. [#dismissed-records] Note that `FinalizedTransfer`_ messages are emitted for dismissed transfers as well.
-Therefore, the most straightforward policy is to delete CR records for both committed and dismissed transfers the same way.
+Therefore, the most straightforward policy is to delete `CR record`_\s for both committed and dismissed transfers the same way.

 Received `PreparedTransfer`_ message